The Many Benefits of Collagen for the Body

 - Collagen Peptides: This is likely the most popular and convenient way of getting more collagen into your diet as collagen peptides can be mixed into almost anything and won’t alter the taste.
 Collagen peptide protein powders should be hydrolyzed, which means that the amino acids have been broken down, making it even easier to digest.
 There are various kinds of collagen peptides available, but stick with marine collagen for hair, skin, and nails.
 Bovine, from ground up cattle parts, is better for muscle health, but is may not be worth it.

 - Collagen Capsules: If you are used to taking your daily supplements in capsule form, there are collagen capsules available.
-There are just two problems with this method.
+There are, however, a couple of problems with this method.
 First, you usually need 5 grams or more of collagen to be effective, which is too much for a capsule.
-And be sure that whatever capsule option you choose, you are picking one without added fillers like corn, soy, wheat, and dairy.
+Additionally, capsules often include added fillers like corn, soy, wheat, and dairy.
 And finally, for the best benefits, collagen needs to be combined with collagen boosters that can help your body produce new collagen.

 The Bottom Line